Fraud and Error

 There’s More, Much, Much More

 The Government, itself, estimated in 2016 between £22 and £49 billion were lost annually due to fraud and error in the public sector.
-With this in mind, crowing about identifying £74 million of fraud and error, whilst an excellent result, seems small beer.
+With this in mind, crowing about identifying £74 million of fraud and error, whilst an excellent result, is somewhat misleading in the scale fo things.

 Why does the Government Fraud Landscape Annual Review 2018 report much lower amounts of money.
 In spite of the Experian figures, one wonders why the 2018 AFI is already six months late, if it’s coming at all.